 The first version of the Tableau Server reference architecture introduces the following scenarios and features:

 - Client pre-authentication: Tableau clients (Desktop, Mobile, Web Authoring) authenticate with the corporate authentication provider in the web tier before accessing the internal Tableau Server.
 This process is managed by configuring an authN plug-in on the Tableau Server Independent Gateway acting as reverse proxy server.
 See Part 5 - Configuring Web Tier.

 - Zero trust deployment: Because all traffic to Tableau Servers is pre-authenticated, the entire Tableau deployment operates in a private subnet that does not require a trusted connection.

 - External repository: The reference architecture specifies installing the Tableau repository onto an external PostgreSQL database, allowing DBAs to manage, optimise, scale and back up the repository as a generic database.

 - Initial node recovery: The EDG introduces a script that automates initial node restoration in the event of a failure.

 - Tar-based backup and restore: Use familiar tar backups at strategic milestones of the Tableau deployment.
 In the event of a failure or deployment misconfiguration, you can quickly recover to the previous deployment stage by recovering the associated tar backup.

 - Performance improvement: Customer and lab validation shows a 15-20% performance improvement when running EDG compared to standard deployment.

-The Tableau Sever reference architecture prescribed in this Guide requires a Server Management Add-on licence to enable Tableau Server External Repository.
-You may also optionally deploy Tableau Server External File Store, which also requires the Server Management Add-on Licence.
-See About Tableau Server Management Add-on (Linux(Link opens in a new window)).
+The Tableau Sever reference architecture prescribed in this Guide requires a Tableau Advanced Management licence to enable Tableau Server External Repository.
+You may also optionally deploy Tableau Server External File Store, which also requires the Tableau Advanced Management licence.
+See About Tableau Advanced Management on Tableau Server (Linux(Link opens in a new window)).